 Continue Reading

+A short story about when my on was learning to read.
 ‘I will read when I can read’ were my sons words.
 At aged ten he is on the edge of flying in to the world of words.
 The ‘not being able’ to read bit is soon to be a sweet memory.
-I sit with him as he speaks the words out, I see a big complex word on the page and part of me hopes he will stumble, which is a funny thing to admit as it is counter to how I was a few years ago around reading.
-You
+I sit with him as he speaks the words out, I see a big complex word on the page and part of me hopes he will stumble, which is a funny thing to admit as it is counter

 Continue Reading